swehner/foos/Readme.md

 If you want to use a keyboard on the Raspberry PI you can enable the io_evdev_keyboard plugin.
-This will read directly from the evdev input device (make sure pi user is in the input group and has access to /dev/input/*) Remember this will only work n physical keyboards attached to the PI - not if you're pressing keys in a ssh session!
+This will read directly from the evdev input device (make sure pi user is in the input group and has access to /dev/input/*) Remember this will only work on physical keyboards attached to the PI - not if you're pressing keys in a ssh session!

 Keys in X11 and Raspberry PI:
  * Increment goal counter: `q, KP7, e, KP9`